Sheepolution/how-to-love/book/chapter24.md

 ___

+## Survey

+Thanks for reading How to LÖVE!
+I would love to know your opinion on it.
+Would you be so kind to answer [this short survey](https://forms.gle/EvSpqMc2H5zNNmy36) about you and your experience with this book?
+Thanks!

 ## The end?

 And with that we're at the end of this chapter, and at the end of this book (for now!).
 I hope you enjoyed reading all the chapters and of course learned a lot by reading them.
 I still have plans for new chapters, but that is for another time.
 Until then I wish you good luck on your journey to become an even greater game programmer than you are already.
 Like I said in the introduction, you can read about painting all you want, but to learn it you have to do it.
 Same goes for programming.
 Cheers!